INGEOTEC/NLP-Course/topics/06TextCategorization.md

 # Confidence interval

-Like any other performance measure applied in this domain, the accuracy behaves like a random variable.
-Therefore, to have a complete picture of the classifier's performance, it is needed to estimate the difference values this random variable can have under the same circumstances.
+Like any other performance measure applied in this domain, the accuracy can change when the experiment is repeated; sampling the distributions and creating a new dataset would produce a different accuracy.
+Therefore, to have a complete picture of the classifier's performance, it is needed to estimate the difference values this can have under the same circumstances.
 One approach is to calculate the confidence interval of the performance measure used.

 ```python
 p = (hy == y).mean()